OrangeAoo/Multi-Compliance-MFG-FBSDEs/2Period/Joint_Optim_2Prdx1/README-JOINT.md

         Plots the Inventory processes $X^{(1)}_{t},~X^{(2)}_{t}$ and price process $S_{t}$.
 Plots the histograms of terminal inventories (pre-delivery) by the end of each period end, if `Histogram`=`True`.

         - __Parameters:__
-            - __Histogram__ (_bool, optional, defualt: True_) - whether shows the distributions of the terminal inventories in stock (before forfeiting) by calling `sns.histplot`.
+            - __Histogram__ (_bool, optional, default: True_) - whether shows the distributions of the terminal inventories in stock (before forfeiting) by calling `sns.histplot`.
 A kernel density curve is added to each histogram using `sns.kdeplot`.
             :bulb: See more details in [seaborn distributions module](https://seaborn.pydata.org/api.html#distribution-api).

         - __Returns:__